skarlekar/fargate-patterns/README.md

 ### Solution
 Deploy your software package in a container as a Fargate Task.
 Invoke the task using a Lambda.

 The entry point in the container can be as trivial as a shell script or could be complex as a web service.
 But the point to note here is the job submitted to the Fargate Task in this case should be asynchronous.
-As a result large
+As a result large wo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5Mjg4MzQ1OCwzMTk2NzU5NDQsLTgzOT
+eyJoaXN0b3J5IjpbLTE4MTg1NDI0MzgsMzE5Njc1OTQ0LC04Mz
-kxNDIwNCwxODkzNDEwNjQ0LDg3NDU0NTQxNywtMTA2NDY4MDQz
+k5MTQyMDQsMTg5MzQxMDY0NCw4NzQ1NDU0MTcsLTEwNjQ2ODA0
-NSwtMTY1ODU1MTk4OSwyODYyNjMxNDUsLTE5NDA0NjY0ODEsLT
+MzUsLTE2NTg1NTE5ODksMjg2MjYzMTQ1LC0xOTQwNDY2NDgxLC
-EyMjk5MTUxMTAsMjYwODQ0MzU0LC0xNzQzNDY0NDY5XX0=
+0xMjI5OTE1MTEwLDI2MDg0NDM1NCwtMTc0MzQ2NDQ2OV19
 -->